<< Return to Patient Information

 Will my activities be restricted?

 Yes.
 Lifting is restricted to 15 lbs initially.
 Gradually, the amount of weight that can be lifted will increase.
-The doctor may ask you to limit your range of motion initially but will increase your range of motion over the first 6 weeks.
+The doctor may ask you to limit bending at the waist initially.
 Walking is encouraged during your recovery.

 When can I begin physical therapy?

-Most patients are able to participate in physical therapy between 3 and 6 weeks after surgery.
-Not all patients need physical therapy.
+Most patients are able to participate in physical therapy between 4 – 8 weeks after surgery.